timoha40k/hexMath/README.md

 }
 ```
 Note:\
-This table is used internally by functions like [`getAxialNeighbot`](#hexmath.getaxialheigbor(hex-vec))
+This table is used internally by functions like [`getAxialNeighbor`](#hexmathgetaxialneigborhex-vec), so
-You don't need to worry about it _unless you want_ to redefine directions to suit your grid
+you don't need to modify it _unless you want_ to redefine directions to suit your grid
 ### Coordinate Conversions
 #### `hexMath.offsetToAxial(col, row)`
 Converts offset coordinates `(col, row)` to axial coordinates `(q, r)`